About The Oregon 4-H Outreach Youth Development Education Program

 - 4-H Migrant Middle School Summer Camp 2019

 - Camp Counselor Registrations 2019 - All students that want to be Camp Counselors in the 4-H Outreach International Summer Camps are required to participate in at least two OLI Conferences, and are required to register in Ideal-Logic.
 Please answer the questions of Camp preferences.
+Remember that Camp Counselors do not have to pay for OLI III.
+It is FREE for Camp Counselors.

 - Volunteers/Staff Registration 2019 Thank you for your interest in becoming a volunteer with the 4-H family.
 We welcome you and ask you to please register in Ideal-Logic and answer the questions as to what event or conference you would like to volunteer.
 Thank you